VirtualEstatePlanner/MegaDocker/README.md

 Most recent changes:

+- generates a script to setup your Cloudflare hosts for you
 - added Mealie and Syncthing Manikins
 - even more neomorphic, even more gorgeous
 - Supports Apple Silicon and Linux arm64